 We really wish we would’ve had more time to see the ledges and ride on the train at sunset, but our few hours will have to do until next time.
 I can’t wait to go back!

 Like most of my trips, this one was decided at the very last minute.
-The trip wasn’t planned at the last minute, but I didn’t know about the trip until the weekend before we departed.
-We left Nashville around four p.m. on Friday heading to Columbus, Ohio.
-We pulled in to our friend’s apartment around ten p.m. after a slow ride in the pouring rain.
+The trip wasn’t planned at the last minute, and I didn’t know about it until the weekend before we departed.
+We left Nashville around four p.m. on Friday heading to Columbus, Ohio and we arrived at our friend’s apartment around ten p.m. after a slow ride in the pouring rain.

-I wish we could’ve stayed longer in this capital city, and I’ll have to go back to check out the German Village and other cute areas.
-We woke up and were out of the door by nine a.m.
+I wish we could’ve stayed longer in this capital city, instead we woke up and were out of the door by nine a.m.
 Saturday morning leaving for Niagara Falls.
+I have to go back to check out the German Village and other cute areas.

 We didn’t get to the falls until three p.m., but we parked the car to head straight to the Maid of the Mist.
 We had an absolute blast getting up close, personal, and soaking wet with all three of the waterfalls at Niagara.